Accessibility Testing

 Test on-schedule or on-demand

-Android emulators and real iOS devices run inside QA Wolf's private device cloud.
+Run your suite in parallel on browsers, Android emulators, and real iOS devices inside QA Wolf’s private cloud.

 Release when clear